Sam Harris: Reception and recognition

-Harris's book on spirituality and meditation received mainly positive reviews as well as some mixed reviews.
+Harris's book on spirituality and meditation received positive reviews, as well as some mixed reviews.
 It was praised by Frank Bruni, for example, who described it as "so entirely of this moment, so keenly in touch with the growing number of Americans who are willing to say that they do not find the succor they crave, or a truth that makes sense to them, in organized religion."
 In April 2017, Harris hosted the social scientist Charles Murray on his podcast, discussing topics including the heritability of IQ and race and intelligence.
 Harris stated the invitation was out of indignation at a violent protest against Murray at Middlebury College the month before and not out of particular interest in the material at hand.
 The podcast episode garnered significant criticism, most notably from Vox and Slate.
 In the Vox article, scientists, including Eric Turkheimer, Kathryn Paige Harden, and Richard E. Nisbett, accused Harris of participating in "pseudoscientific racialist speculation" and peddling "junk science".
 Harris and Murray were defended by commentators Andrew Sullivan and Kyle Smith.
 Harris and Vox editor-at-large Ezra Klein later discussed the affair in a podcast interview in which Klein accused Harris of "thinking tribally" and Harris accused the Vox article of leading people to think he was racist.

 In 2018, Robert Wright, a visiting professor of science and religion at Union Theological Seminary, published an article in Wired criticizing Harris, whom he described as "annoying" and "deluded".
 Wright wrote that Harris, despite claiming to be a champion of rationality, ignored his own cognitive biases and engaged in faulty and inconsistent arguments in his book The End of Faith.
-He wrote that "the famous proponent of New Atheism is on a crusade against tribalism but seems oblivious to his own version of it."
+He wrote that "the famous proponent of New Atheism is on a crusade against tribalism but seems oblivious to his own version of it".
 Wright wrote that these biases are rooted in natural selection and impact everyone, but that they can be mitigated when acknowledged.
 The UK Business Insider included Harris's podcast in their list of "8 podcasts that will change how you think about human behavior" in 2017, and PC Magazine included it in their list of "The Best Podcasts of 2018".
 In January 2020, Max Sanderson included Harris's podcast as a "Producer pick" in a "podcasts of the week" section for The Guardian.
 The Waking Up podcast won the 2017 Webby Award for "People's Voice" in the category "Science & Education" under "Podcasts & Digital Audio".
 Harris was included on a list of the "100 Most Spiritually Influential Living People 2019" in the Watkins Review, a publication of Watkins Books, a London esoterica bookshop.
+He was selected to receive the 2026 Richard Dawkins Award from the Center for Inquiry.